Analysis | The ludicrous effort to pretend that increasing voter turnout is nefarious

 “The legislature,” he said during Tuesday’s hearing, “ought to take a very hard look at the option of decertification of the 2020 Wisconsin presidential election.”

-There is no such option and, even if there were, it wouldn’t affect Biden’s presidency.
-But it is nonetheless useful to consider the argument in this context because it suggests that Gableman found such dire misbehavior in Wisconsin in 2020 that the results of the election could not be trusted.
+There is no such option, and, even if there were, it wouldn’t affect Biden’s presidency.
+But it is nonetheless useful to consider the argument in this context, because it suggests that Gableman found such dire misbehavior in Wisconsin in 2020 that the results of the election could not be trusted.

 But he didn’t.
 He found nothing of any substance whatsoever, as his team’s report makes clear.
-What he did find, though, is revealing: he found a robust effort to increase voter turnout in the presidential contest, which, since it focused on non-White voters who are more likely to vote Democratic, seemed to him nefarious if not illegal.
+What he did find, though, is revealing: He found a robust effort to increase voter turnout in the presidential contest, which, since it focused on non-White voters who are more likely to vote Democratic, seemed to him nefarious if not illegal.

 Since Time magazine first reported on a widespread effort to bolster elections at the county level and to increase turnout, the theory that the 2020 election was “rigged” by voter turnout efforts has been rampant.
-Right-wing pundit Mollie Hemingway has written repeatedly about these devious efforts to get more people to vote, offering rote turnout mechanisms with the literary equivalent of spooky music and one of those filters that makes it look like something is being shown on an old television.
+Right-wing pundit Mollie Hemingway has written repeatedly about these devious efforts to get more people to vote, offering rote turnout mechanisms with the literary equivalent of spooky music and one of those filters that makes it look as if something is being shown on an old television.
 It is part of the broad and energetic effort to once again prove Trump’s wild and false claims as sort of correct in one sense if you look at things the right way, an effort that, in the case of his false claims about the election being stolen, has included a dazzling galaxy of rationalizations.

-Few of those efforts to rationalize Trump’s dishonesty are as dumb as the “turnout is cheating” claim and few iterations of that claim are as dumb as Gableman’s.
+Few of those efforts to rationalize Trump’s dishonesty are as dumb as the turnout-is-cheating claim, and few iterations of that claim are as dumb as Gableman’s.

 Let’s start with the numbers.
-In 2012, Census Bureau data shows that about 75 percent of White citizens in Wisconsin voted, as did 78 percent of Blacks, 75 percent of Asians and 44 percent of Hispanics.
-In 2016, though, those numbers fell: among each of the non-White groups, turnout was less than 50 percent.
+In 2012, Census Bureau data shows, about 75 percent of White citizens in Wisconsin voted, as did 78 percent of Blacks, 75 percent of Asians and 44 percent of Hispanics.
+In 2016, those numbers fell: Among each of the non-White groups, turnout was less than 50 percent.

 There are a lot of reasons that turnout would have declined.
 The 2016 election had unusually low turnout relative to the country’s population, a function of the unpopularity of both candidates.
 But it’s more the case that turnout among non-White voters was unusually high in 2012 than unusually low in 2016.
-Older, wealthier people who own homes are more likely to vote for a variety of reasons (like that they have time to vote, that they are in the habit of voting and that they don’t need to update their registrations).
+Older, wealthier people who own homes are more likely to vote, for a variety of reasons (such as that they have time to vote, they are in the habit of voting and they don’t need to update their registrations).
 Those are characteristics that tend to overlap with White communities more than non-White ones.
-Overlay the habit of legislators and elections administrators to make it easier for frequent voters to vote — sometimes a function of nefarious intent; sometimes of customer service — and you find that there are lots of patterns that make it less easy for poorer and non-White Americans to vote.
+Overlay the habit of legislators and election administrators to make it easier for frequent voters to vote — sometimes a function of nefarious intent, sometimes of customer service — and you find that there are lots of patterns that make it less easy for poorer and non-White Americans to vote.

 For Republicans, there aren’t a lot of motivations to change those patterns.
 Why try to make it easier for groups that vote heavily Democratic to cast a ballot?
-So, in states with Republican legislatures, like Wisconsin, there are often nonprofit or outside efforts to encourage turnout and make it easier to vote.
+So, in states with Republican legislatures, such as Wisconsin, there are often nonprofit or outside efforts to encourage turnout and make it easier to vote.
 That happens more in presidential contests, when groups fund national efforts to register and turn out voters.
-It happens all the time and there’s nothing illegal about the effort.
+It happens all the time, and there’s nothing illegal about the effort.

 So what does that mean in Wisconsin?
-Well, if you want to increase turnout among less-frequent voters, you’re going to target groups that turn out less often which, given the change from 2012 to 2016, means focusing on counties that have more non-White voters to turnout.
-In Wisconsin, that means counties like Milwaukee, Racine, Kenosha, Dane, Sawyer, Brown, Ashland and Rock.
+Well, if you want to increase turnout among less frequent voters, you’re going to target groups that turn out less often, which, given the change from 2012 to 2016, means focusing on counties that have more non-White voters to turnout.
+In Wisconsin, that means counties such as Milwaukee, Racine, Kenosha, Dane, Sawyer, Brown, Ashland and Rock.
 Each of those counties has a non-White population that makes up at least a fifth of the population.
-Understandably, then, an effort to bolster election access in Wisconsin focused on the cities of Milwaukee, Madison, Racine, Kenosha and Green Bay — located in Milwaukee, Dane, Racine, Kenosha and Brown counties.
+Understandably, then, an effort to bolster election access in Wisconsin focused on the cities of Milwaukee, Madison, Racine, Kenosha and Green Bay — in Milwaukee, Dane, Racine, Kenosha and Brown counties.

 Would increasing turnout among low-propensity voters in those places probably increase the number of Biden voters?
 Yes.
 Is that cheating?
 Of course not.
 These efforts aren’t suppression of White turnout or giving non-White voters some sort of unfair leg up.
 Instead, they’re efforts to reduce the barriers that cause poorer, non-White citizens to vote less often.